veneziacarl/vue-todo-app/README.md

 [] figure out how to get scss in there? or how to use post css better [] readme
 [] clear through linter
+[] remove dummy data
-[] heroku hosting
+[] maybe break out the input bar as a separate component as well [] heroku hosting